dipjyotimetia/gRPC-buf/README.md

 ## Overview

-gRPC-buf is a lean, production-friendly service starter with:
+gRPC-buf is a lean, production-friendly service with:

 - Dual protocol APIs via Connect (REST + gRPC on one port)
 - PostgreSQL integration with embedded migrations